DaveXNN/Ground-station-for-satellite-tracking/README.md

-# Antenna rotator for satellite tracking
+# Ground station for satellite tracking
-This repository contains Antenna rotator for satellite tracking project description.
-The goal of this project was to design a homemade antenna rotator for tracking any of the satellites in the Earth orbit.
-The rotator is controlled from a laptop via WiFi.
-The rotator controll unit is Raspberry Pi 4 with installed Mosquitto broker for subscribing data about satellites from the laptop.
-Raspberry Pi then controls stepper motors to turn two Yagi antennas into the right direction to the passing satellite.
-The source code on laptop and on Raspberry Pi is writen in Python 3.9.
+This repository contains description of the project Ground station for satellite tracking.
+The goal of this project was to build a ground satellite station that is able to receive signals from satellites operating at VHF (Very High Frequency) and UHF (Ultra High Frequency).
+The ground station constists of rotator, antennas, polarization switcher, receiver and station computer (laptop).
+Each part is describet in separate chapter.

-## Introduction
+## Rotator

 Each satellite has data about its position in the Earth orbit called TLE (Two-Line Element).
 They are updated every 2 hours from URL: https://celestrak.org/NORAD/elements/gp.php?GROUP=ACTIVE&FORMAT=tle.
 This rotator uses the latest TLE data to predict satellite visibility in a specific location on the Earth.
 For satellite visibility prediction is used python beyond library (https://pypi.org/project/beyond/).
 Here is an example of TLE for the International Space Station or Czech satellite Planetum-1: